tsahota/NMproject/README.md

 The intent of NMproject is to allow for fully script based NONMEM model
 development:

--   Code management:
-    -   Code library: NONMEM template scripts to speed creation of NONMEM runs and facilitate adherence to best practices.
-    -   Standardised, version controlled, directory structure for all NONMEM users.
--   Script based model development:
-    -   Instead of command line interface (CLI) or graphical user interface (GUI) use a script based interface
-    -   End-to-end R workflows that can be repeated, reused and documented in R markdown
-    -   Convenience functions for routine NONMEM control file edits
-    -   Tracked manual edits for everything else to ensure full flexibility
-    -   Fully customizable r markdown templates for goodness of fits, vpcs, ppcs, bootstraps
-    -   Vectorized model objects - interact with groups of NONMEM runs as if they were one (no loops needed)
-    -   Shiny interface for real time run tracking in grid environments

 History: NMproject was previously an internal AstraZeneca project.
 It is being reimplemented here as a community version to be compatible with a variety of architectures (standalone NONMEM and a variety of grid